RoesWibowo/Laravel-4-Modular-Approach/README.md

 ### FYI:
 1. Install using composer.json with `"app/modules"` included in classmap.
 2. Once you create modules, register namespace module service provider in: `"app/module/app.php"`.
-3. We're using composer, that's mean you should run: `"composer dump-autoload"` to register and or update namespace.
-4. We can create new migration file with command:
+3. We can create new migration file with command:
 `php artisan migrate:make ChangeUser --path="app/modules/user/database/migrations"`
-5. Unfortunately, we can't re-run migration using command: `migrate:refresh`, `migrate:reset`, `migrate:rollback`.
+4. Unfortunately, we can't re-run migration using command: `migrate:refresh`, `migrate:reset`, `migrate:rollback`.

 If you have some ideas, fork this repo.
 Don't forget to star this repo if useful.
 Thank you.